About Us

 WP Recovery Lab publishes practical content around WordPress incident response, plugin conflict recovery, safe update routines, and operational repair workflows.
 The site is written for site owners, freelance maintainers, and agencies that need calmer WordPress fixes without vague checklist spam, and every page is built to solve a clear search need with fast-loading static files and readable structure.

-Effective date: May 15, 2026.
+Effective date: June 22, 2026.
 We keep the site focused on Incidents, Plugins, Performance, and Maintenance so readers and crawlers can understand the publication scope quickly.

 What we publish